Documentation

 Security Configuration Class

 The next step is to have a Spring Security class that extends VaadinWebSecurity.
-There’s no convention for naming this class, so in this documentation it’s named SecurityConfiguration.
+There’s no convention for naming this class, so here it’s named SecurityConfiguration.
 However, take care with Spring Security annotations.

 @EnableWebSecurity // (1)